Employees Perception Of Leadership In A Culturally Diverse Organization: Qualitative Case Study

-Research demonstrates that there is a relationship between organizational leadership and diversity, collectively having an impact on an employee’s performance; however, there is a limited understanding of the concept of cultural diversity in an organization.
-(Lambert, 2016).
-On the other hand, there is limited research on effective and ineffective leadership in a culturally diverse organization relating to the functioning of the employees, their ability to communicate, interact and respect the cultural variation within an organization.
-(Lambert, 2016).
+This study will investigate the relationship of the organizational performance with the effectiveness of leadership, and the diversity of the employees.
+Research demonstrates a relationship between organizational leadership and diversity have an impact on performance by a limited understanding of the concerns of cultural diversity in an organization (Lambert, 2016).
+However, there is limited research on ineffective leadership in a culturally diverse organization relating to the functioning of the employees’ ability to communicate, interact and respect the cultural diversity among one another.

-Employee’s performance in an organization is a product of different supporting components, such as environment, freedom, leadership and the importance of expertise.
-Leadership holds a significant space in defining the relationship between culturally diverse organization and the employee's perception of effective and ineffective leadership.
-Leadership facilitates differences in the employees' ability to communicate, interact, and respect the culturally diverse employees.
-The general problem is that leaders in many culturally diverse organizations do not generate an effective leadership practice for their employees, ultimately resulting in a lack of communication, interaction, and inappropriate behavior.
-A culturally diverse organization requires effective leadership that substantiates the value of communication, performance, and an overall ability to demonstrate a competent system.
-(Grissom, et, al. 2018).
-The specific problem is that ineffective leadership in a culturally diverse organization results in employees' inability to communicate effectively, interact and share a mutual respect that is necessary to avoid a hostile work environment.
-It has been asserted that the employees fail to impart the real crux of professionalism because of the unavailability of adequate leadership and heed to cultural diversity.
-(Gilley, et, al. 2015).
+Leadership in a culturally diverse organization facilitates differences in the employees’ ability to communicate, interact, and respect the culturally diverse employee.
+The general problem is that leaders in many culturally diverse organizations do not generate an effective leadership practice for their employees, resulting in a lack of communication.
+A culturally diverse organization requires leadership that substantiates the value of communication, performance, and an overall ability to demonstrate a competent system (Hekman et al., 2017).
+In some organizations, the minorities are treated unequally as they treat the majority, for instance, the woman and black are ignored or bullied by the majority group.
+The specific problem is that ineffective leadership in a culturally diverse organization such as; the gender, racial and regional diversification.
+Which results in employees' inability to effectively communicate, interact and share mutual respect necessary to avoid a hostile work environment.

-Palthe (2014) suggests that the ability to effectively lead culturally diverse employees should focus on the importance of understanding the interaction between the employee, organizational culture, and the individual’s cultural aspects that have an impact on the achievement of tactical, operational and strategic goals of an organization.
-An employee's perception of leadership in a culturally diverse organization relies on the strengths of the leaders' as it can influence both employee's abilities and organizational components, such as communication, culture, involvement, and experience (Gilley, et, al. 2015).
+Palthe (2014) suggests that the ability to effectively lead culturally diverse employees should focus on attaining an understanding of the interaction between the employee, organizational culture, that have an impact on the organizational performance.
+An employee’s perception of leadership in a culturally diverse organization relies on the strengths of the leaders’ influence on both employee’s performance and organizational components, such as communication, culture, involvement, and experience (Gilley, Thompson, & Gilley, 2012).